-DSLR cameras are known for a better and larger sensor.
+DSLR cameras are known for better and larger sensor.
 Larger the sensor, the better it is.
-Yes, the size does matter here.
-Actually, sensors are the core essence of digital cameras.
+Yes the size does matter here.
+Actually sensors are the core essence of digital cameras.
 They are to DSLR cameras what hearts are to us and what light sensitive films were to old fashioned cameras.
 Do invest in sensor size.

 2. ISO performance is important

-3. Megapixel is not much worth the fuss
+3. Megapixel are not much worth the fuss

 Let’s just first bust the megapixel myth.
-Megapixel does not equal image quality.
-In fact, megapixel has little to do with the quality of images you are going to capture.
-Megapixel only counts if you are planning to actually get a print of images.
+Megapixel does not equal to image quality.
+In fact megapixel has little to do with quality of images you are going to capture.
+Megapixel only counts if you are planning to actually getting a print of images.
 Megapixel will affect the size you will be able to print out the image in without destroying the quality.
 Don’t buy into megapixels if you are not planning on printing the pictures you take, simple as that.